gotutiyan/gector/README.md

 ### Evaluation

 - Used ERRANT for the BEA19-dev evaluation.
-    - I merely used official reference M2 file for the evaluation.
-Basically, the edit spans of reference M2 should be obtained again with ERRANT (`errant_m2 -auto`).
-However, I do not know if many research do that, and it seems that they do not.
-Thus I also do not that.
+Note that I re-extract edits of the official M2 reference via ERRANT.
 - Used [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/4057) for the BEA19-test evaluation.
 - Used M2 Scorer for the CoNLL14 evaluation.

 </details>

 ### Single setting

+The slightly lower result for bea19-dev in [[Tarnavskyi+ 2022]] is probably due to not re-extracting the reference M2.

 #### Base-5k
 |Model|Confidence|Threshold|BEA19-dev (P/R/F0.5)|CoNLL14 (P/R/F0.5)|BEA19-test (P/R/F0.5)|